Alvechurch railway station

-Alvechurch railway station serves the village of Alvechurch in North Worcestershire, England.
+Alvechurch railway station serves the village of Alvechurch in north Worcestershire, England.
 It is on the Cross-City Line 11+1/4 mi southwest of Birmingham New Street.
 The station, and all trains serving it, are operated by West Midlands Trains.
-The station itself is an unstaffed station.
+The station is unstaffed.

-Originally a single platform station on a single-track line, a second platform was added during 2014, when a new passing loop was constructed on the line through the station, in order to allow a more frequent service.
+Originally a single platform station on a single-track line, a second platform was added during 2014 when a new passing loop was constructed on the line through the station, in order to allow a more frequent service.

 Services

-As of December 2018, the station is served every 20 minutes by trains to Redditch Monday to Saturday, and every 30 minutes on Sundays.
-Northbound Monday to Saturday, there are trains every 20 minutes; one per hour to Four Oaks, one to Lichfield City and one to Lichfield Trent Valley.
-On Sundays, there are trains every half-hour to Lichfield Trent Valley.
-This increase follows the installation of a passing loop and second platform at the station in 2014.